| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 differences were found between subjects in the two treatment groups

 with regard to demographic characteristics.
+The average

 starting dose were 2 mg/day of risperidone and 7.2?
 2.7 mg/day of